biolab/orange3-imageanalytics/doc/widgets/imagegrid.rst

 **Image Grid** can be used to visualize similarity of images in a 2D projection.
 We have used 5 images of fruits and vegetables, namely orange, banana, strawberry, broccoli and cauliflower.

-We loaded the images with :doc:`Import Images <../importimages>` and embedded them with Inception v3 embedder in :doc:`Image Embedding <../imageembedding>`.
+We loaded the images with :doc:`Import Images <importimages>` and embedded them with Inception v3 embedder in :doc:`Image Embedding <imageembedding>`.

 Finally, we visualized the images in **Image Grid**.
 It is obvious that broccoli and cauliflower and much more alike than strawberry and banana.